intel/ai-innovation-bridge/ai-startup-olympics/README.md

 ![gif sample solution](assets/Sample_Animation.gif)

-Clone AI-Hackathon repository
+#### 1. Clone AI-Hackathon repository

 ```
 git clone https://github.com/intel/AI-Hackathon.git
 ```

-Check if docker is installed
+#### 2. Check if docker is installed

 ```
 docker --version
 ```

 If you get an error, then follow the instructions below to install docker.
+Otherwise, move on to step 3.

 ```
 # installing docker